I have been a therapist for over fifteen years.

 I retired from the computer industry in 2001.

 In 2002 I spent 28 days in a “rehab” treatment centre for alcohol addiction.
-I have now been “in recovery” for over twenty years.
+I have now been “in recovery” for over twenty-one years.

-Prior to training as a counsellor I was a volunteer with the Brigitte Trust providing emotional support and practical help at home to people and their families facing cancer and other life-threatening illness.
+Prior to training as a counsellor I was a volunteer with the Brigitte Trust providing emotional support and practical help to people and their families facing the challenges of cancer and other life-limiting conditions.

 “When you've seen beyond yourself